-How to Cover a Book and 10 Creative Book Cover Ideas
+How to Cover a Book with 10 Creative Book Cover Ideas

-Learn how to cover a book easily and efficiently for all your child's textbooks this school year!
+Use these book cover ideas to easily and efficiently protect all your child's textbooks this school year!

 We are adding the craft to your Crafts.